MichaelOC05/car-dealership/README.md

     - option on drop down to create new instance
     - give alert if unique property match on browser
-    - phone number as tel input field and text rather than integer in the model
-    - react index file put all promises in one array x remove errors on create sales record
-    - service poll more information about the automobile such as color, make, model, etc. (do the same for sales automobile prop)
+    - phone number as tel input field and text rather than integer in the model x react index file put all promises in one array x remove errors on create sales record x service poll more information about the automobile such as color, make, model, etc. (do the same for sales automobile prop)
+    - update the services page to  display the new information as well as update the form
     - create bash file to run opening start commands on run